Neurofeedback for First Responders

 • Improving mood, concentration, focus and attention

-• Improving learning and cognitive performance
+• Enhanced learning and cognitive performance

 • Boosting motivation and energy